colinjlacy/clus24-devwks-2047/workshop-ui/src/lab-guide/section4.md

 > ### Discussion
 > What are the risks of having a single consumer pull from multiple topics?
->
-> Are there coding considerations that you can think of when taking this approach?
-(Hint - blocking vs asynchronous)

 ## Our Pre-Packaged Consumers